 Whenever making any changes to a baby or child’s sleep (i.e. bassinet to crib, sleep training, crib to bed), I always suggest making the change at bedtime first, because we have melatonin (our natural sleepy hormone) on our side at bedtime that we just don’t have during the day.
 And naps can be tough enough, so we want to preserve them whenever possible.

-So once it is safe for your child to sleep with a pillow or a blanket, first introduce it at bedtime.
-As you’re getting them ready for bed, show your child their new pillow or blanket, and let them touch and play with it.
-Show them how to lay on their new pillow, tuck them under their new blanket, and let them practice!
+So once it is safe for your child to sleep with a pillow or a blanket, start playing with them during the day.
+Show them their pillow, let them lay on it, touch it, and put their stuffed animal on it.
+Same with introducing a blanket, you can cuddle under it while reading or watching a show.
+And then first give them at bedtime.
+As you’re getting your little one ready for bed, show them the pillow and blanket again!
+Remind them how to lay on their new pillow, tuck them under their new blanket, and let them practice.

 And then when you lay them down to go to sleep, lay them on the pillow, or tuck them under the blanket, and then say goodnight and leave just as you always do.